-Below is a list of the different modules offered for the Common Awards at Level 7.
+Below is a list of the different modules offered for the MA in Theology, Ministry and Mission including the Postgraduate Certificate and Postgraduate Diploma.
 Please note that not all modules are offered each year.

 Through the design of a small-scale research project, students will understand how to develop a conceptual framework, how to use practical methods and examine ethical issues appropriate to their context and study.
-Students will also gain the skills required for the preparation of a literature review in support of their research proposal through the comparison of two works relevant to the study of ecclesiology, ministry and/or mission.
+Students will also gain the skills required for the preparation of a literature review in support of their research proposal through the comparison of two works relevant to the study of Theology, Ministry and/or Mission.

 The course will also allow students to gain further experience of using a variety of methods of theological reflection in the light of their placement context in order to develop their ministerial practice.